knaresbrook/webapi_authentication_react/README.md

 You have to change the webapi address in react, i am using http://localhost:64414/...., you change according to your port and address.

 Regarding axios, if you passing parameters to post/get methods, axios will not create querystring you need to use package called querystring and pass the required parameters and will work as expected.

+Note:-

+If you are trying to add for example products/customers to this webapi project, you can make it only authenticated user to view the products and customers after login.
+Once you login successfully the Bearer Token will be stored in Redux variable called bearerToken and IsLoggedIn will be true.
+The value can be accessed anytime you click on product/customer you need to pass the bearerToken.